pingboat/moileon/content/quotes/2025-08-14-06-05-30-gustave-flaubert.md

 ---
-quote: >-
-  Be regular and orderly in your life, so that you may be violent and original in your work.

-  – Gustave Flaubert
+quote: Be regular and orderly in your life, so that you may be violent and original in your work. – Gustave Flaubert
-author: Gustave Flaubert
+author: ""
 date: ""
 ---